Gabb-c/next-ts-setup/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
+You can start editing the page by modifying `src/pages/index.js`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+This project uses [`Styled Components`](https://styled-components.com/) with [`Server Side Rendering`](https://nextjs.org/docs/basic-features/pages).

+## ESLint config

+This project uses the [`Airbnb code pattern`](https://github.com/airbnb/javascript).
+If you want to edit, remove or add a new rule, please edit the `.eslintrc.json` file.

+If you're having trouble with ESLint rules, check the [`ESLint Documentation`](https://eslint.org/docs/user-guide/getting-started).

+## Extensions

+- aeschli.vscode-css-formatter
+- christian-kohler.path-intellisense
+- codezombiech.gitignore
+- DavidAnson.vscode-markdownlint
+- dbaeumer.vscode-eslint
+- eamodio.gitlens
+- ecmel.vscode-html-css
+- EditorConfig.EditorConfig
+- eg2.vscode-npm-script
+- mikestead.dotenv
+- ms-azuretools.vscode-docker
+- ms-vscode.cpptools
+- PKief.material-icon-theme // Optional
+- redhat.vscode-yaml
+- rocketseat.theme-omni // Optional
+- xabikos.JavaScriptSnippets
+- Zignd.html-css-class-completion

 ## Learn More